CodeGator/CG.Purple/BACKLOG.md

 ### CG.Purple Solution - BACKLOG

-Things to be done on the project, as of 12/03/2022
+Things to be done on the project, as of 12/04/2022

-### Design

-* ...
-All in my head, need to write it down.

 ### Database

-* Need to remove all cascaded deletes in EFCORE.

-* Need to figure out why adding an optional provider type to message gives auto mapper and EFCORE a nervous breakdown.

-* At some point should we map all CRUD operations to stored procedures?
+* Should we map all CRUD operations to stored procedures?

-* At some point, should we write stored procedures for all queries?
+* Should we write stored procedures for all queries?

-* Need to test the DB design.

 ### Libraries

-* Need to test the managers / repositories.
+* Should we add caching to the managers?

 ### Providers

 * Need to write the SendGrid and Twillio providers.

+### Pipeline

-* Need to test all the providers.
+* Need to rework the pipeline, to deal with changes in messages/providers.

-### Hosted Services

-* Need to design a recovery mechanism that will deal with unrecoverable errors in a provider by reassigning any affected messages.
+* Eventually, need to deal with provider fallback, for times when a provider is overworked, or rate limited.

-* Need to test the service.

 ### Host

 * All dialogs should use the mudblazor extensions.

-* Need to write code to prevent delete operations that will fail due to FK relations.
+* We've removed all cascading deletes from the DAL, so now we need to write code to disable operations, in the UI, that will fail due to FK relations.

+* Need a better UI for messages, just not sure what, yet.

-* Work on the log page some more.
+* The logs page still needs some work.

-* Need to finish the UI.
+* Should we write our own attachment UI?

-### Services
+### REST Controllers

-* Need to design and build the REST controllers.
+* Need to work on the design of the REST controllers.

+### Seeding

+* Need to rework to deal with changes to messages/providers.

+* Should we add seeding by scenario?

 ### Other Integrations